DeccanX/Prompt-Amplifier/paper/PRIME_Paper.md

 ## Abstract

 The effectiveness of Large Language Models (LLMs) hinges critically on prompt quality, yet crafting comprehensive prompts remains cognitively demanding.
 We introduce PRIME (Prompt Refinement via Information-driven Methods and Expansion), a modular framework that automatically transforms brief user inputs into semantically rich, well-structured prompts through retrieval-augmented generation.
-Our system implements a configurable pipeline with heterogeneous document loaders (10+ formats), pluggable embedding strategies (sparse and dense), persistent vector stores, and multi-provider LLM generators.
+Our system implements a configurable pipeline with heterogeneous document loaders (10+ formats), pluggable embedding strategies (sparse and dense), persistent vector stores, built-in caching (1,391× speedup), and multi-provider LLM generators.
 We formalize prompt amplification as an information-theoretic optimization problem and introduce four evaluation metrics: structural coherence, semantic specificity, contextual completeness, and lexical readability.
-Experiments across five embedding configurations and three LLM backends reveal that dense embeddings achieve 26-33% higher retrieval precision compared to sparse methods, while Google's Gemini-2.0-flash achieves the highest prompt quality score (0.751).
-PRIME is released as an open-source Python library, facilitating reproducible research in automated prompt engineering.
+Comprehensive experiments across four domains (sales, research, support, content creation), five embedding configurations, and three LLM backends reveal that: (1) dense embeddings achieve 37-73% higher retrieval precision compared to sparse methods; (2) smaller chunk sizes (100 chars) improve retrieval by 27%; (3) Google's Gemini-2.0-flash achieves the highest prompt quality score (0.751); and (4) PRIME generalizes across domains without fine-tuning.
+PRIME is released as an open-source Python library (`pip install prompt-amplifier`), facilitating reproducible research in automated prompt engineering.

-**Keywords:** Prompt Engineering, RAG, Retrieval-Augmented Generation, Text Embeddings, LLM
+**Keywords:** Prompt Engineering, RAG, Retrieval-Augmented Generation, Text Embeddings, LLM, Prompt Amplification, Information Retrieval

 ---

 ## 1. Introduction

-The rise of Large Language Models has fundamentally changed how we interact with AI systems.
-Models like GPT-4, Claude, and Gemini can generate remarkably coherent text, answer complex questions, and assist with a wide range of tasks.
-However, there's a catch that practitioners quickly discover: the quality of these models' outputs depends heavily on how you ask.
+Over the past two years, Large Language Models have quietly revolutionized how millions of people work.
+Tools built on GPT-4, Claude, and Gemini now draft emails, summarize documents, and generate code across industries.
+Yet anyone who has spent time with these systems knows a frustrating truth: getting good results often requires surprisingly specific instructions.

-Consider a simple example.
-A sales representative might ask an AI: "How's the deal going?"
-This natural human query, while perfectly clear to a colleague, provides almost no guidance to an LLM.
-The model doesn't know what aspects of the deal to analyze, what format to use, or what level of detail is expected.
-The result is often generic, unhelpful output.
+Here's a scene that plays out daily in offices worldwide.
+A sales manager opens their AI assistant and types: "How's the deal going?"
+It's exactly what they'd ask a colleague.
+But the AI responds with a generic platitude about "monitoring key metrics" — useless for making an actual decision.
+The manager sighs, closes the tab, and goes back to manually reviewing spreadsheets.

-This gap between how humans naturally express questions and what LLMs need to perform well is what we call the *prompt engineering problem*.
-Currently, bridging this gap requires either significant expertise in prompt crafting or tedious trial-and-error iteration.
+The core problem is a mismatch.
+Humans communicate through context and shared understanding.
+We expect our colleagues to know what "the deal" means, which metrics matter, and how we prefer information presented.
+LLMs have none of this context unless we explicitly provide it.
+This *prompt engineering problem* has spawned an entire cottage industry of courses, consultants, and copy-paste template libraries.

 ### 1.1 The Problem We're Solving

-Our work addresses a straightforward question: can we automatically transform brief, natural queries into comprehensive prompts that elicit high-quality LLM responses?
+We started with a simple question: what if we could automatically fill in the gaps that make prompts fail?
+When someone asks "How's the deal going?", the system should know — from the organization's own documents — that deals have Winscores, that there are specific health statuses, and that executive sponsor involvement matters.
+It should then construct a prompt asking about exactly those things.

-We approach this through Retrieval-Augmented Generation (RAG), but with a twist.
-While RAG is typically used to augment LLM responses with factual information, we use it to augment the *prompts themselves* with relevant context and structure.
-The idea is simple: if a user asks about "deal status," and we have documents describing what deal health metrics exist, we can automatically construct a prompt that asks about those specific metrics.
+This led us to an unconventional use of Retrieval-Augmented Generation.
+RAG systems typically retrieve documents to help answer questions.
+We retrieve documents to help *ask* better questions.
+When you type "deal status," PRIME finds your organization's definition of deal health, your metric categories, and your reporting preferences — then weaves these into a comprehensive prompt.

 ### 1.2 What We Contribute